-The algorithmic security level of cryptographic functionality has not been rated in this certification process, but the current consensus on the algorithmic security level in the open domain, i.e., from the current best cryptanalytic attacks published, has been taken into account.
-2.7 Reused Evaluation Results There is extensive reuse of the ALC aspects for the sites involved in the development of the TOE from NSCIB-21-235735 (as reported in [CR-235735].
-2.8 Evaluated Configuration The TOE is defined uniquely by its name and version number DocuSign QSCD for local signing version 1.1.0.6.
-2.9 Evaluation Results The evaluation lab documented their evaluation results in the [ETR], which references an ASE Intermediate Report and other evaluator documents.
+2.7 Reused Evaluation Results Documentary evaluation results of the earlier version of the TOE have been reused, but vulnerability analysis and penetration testing has been renewed.
+Test designs of the earlier version of the TOE have been reused, but additional test cases to confirm the version of the TOE and for the new features of the TOE have been added.
+There has been extensive reuse of the ALC aspects for the sites involved in the development and production of the TOE, by reuse of the audit report [SITE-AUDIT] of the previous evaluation.
+No sites have been visited as part of this evaluation.
+2.8 Evaluated Configuration The TOE is defined uniquely by its name and version number DocuSign QSCD for local signing version 1.2.0.7.
+The user can see the hardware- and software version of the TOE on the LCD display on the front of the TOE hardware and in the response to the connect request.
+2.9 Evaluation Results The evaluation lab documented their evaluation results in the [ETR], which references an ASE Intermediate Report and other evaluator documents, and the Site Audit Report [SITE-AUDIT].
 The verdict of each claimed assurance requirement is "Pass".
-Based on the above evaluation results the evaluation lab concluded the DocuSign QSCD for local signing version 1.1.0.6, to be CC Part 2 extended, CC Part 3 conformant, and to meet the requirements of EAL 4 augmented with AVA VAN.5.
+Based on the above evaluation results the evaluation lab concluded the DocuSign QSCD for local signing version 1.2.0.7, to be CC Part 2 extended, CC Part 3 conformant, and to meet the requirements of EAL 4 augmented with AVA\VAN.5.
 This implies that the product satisfies the security requirements specified in Security Target [ST].
-The Security Target claims 'strict' conformance to the Protection Profile [EN 419221-5].
+The Security Target claims strict conformance to the Protection Profile [PP].
 2.10 Comments/Recommendations The user guidance as outlined in section 2.5 "Documentation" contains necessary information about the usage of the TOE.
 Certain aspects of the TOE's security functionality, in particular the countermeasures against attacks, depend on accurate conformance to the user guidance of both the software and the hardware part of the TOE.
 There are no particular obligations or recommendations for the user apart from following the user guidance.
 Please note that the documents contain relevant details concerning the resistance against certain attacks.
 In addition, all aspects of assumptions, threats and policies as outlined in the Security Target not covered by the TOE itself must be fulfilled by the operational environment of the TOE.
 The customer or user of the product shall consider the results of the certification within his system risk management process.
 For the evolution of attack methods and techniques to be covered, the customer should define the period of time until a re-assessment for the TOE is required and thus requested from the sponsor of the certificate.
 The strength of the cryptographic algorithms and protocols was not rated in the course of this evaluation.
-This specifically applies to the following proprietary or non-standard algorithms, protocols and implementations: None.
+This specifically applies to the following proprietary or non-standard algorithms, protocols and implementations: none